TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Examples/EditLinks/Index.rst

 The links appear as one can expect:

 .. figure:: ../../../Images/EditLinksDisplay.png
-   :alt: Edit links in the examples BE module
+   :alt: Edit links in the examples backend module

-   The two links in the "examples" BE module
+   The two links in the "examples" backend module

 For the first link the variable :code:`editPage1Link` has to be set in the controler for example like this: